bluestone-live/bluestone/README.md

 - `scripts/`: Scripts to interact with smart contracts and run common tasks.
 - `server/`: Everything related to a web server.
 - `test/`: All test files go to this directory.
+- `clients/`: All user interfaces using in React, Mobx and TypeScript.

 ## Development